-Part Two of this T-Server document, "Reference Information," consists of Chapters 6 through Chapter 10.
-These chapters contain reference information specific to T-Server for EADS Intecom M6880.
-However, they also contain information on all T-Server options, both those specific to your T-Server and those common to all T-Servers.
+Part Two of this T-Server document, Reference Information consists of Chapters 6 through Chapter 11.
+These chapters contain reference information that is specific to T-Server for Avaya TSAPI.
+However, they also contain information on all T-Server options, both those that are specific to your T-Server and those that are common to all T-Servers.

-- Chapter 6, "Switch-Specific Configuration," on page 129, describes compatibility and configuration information specific to this T-Server, including instructions for setting the DN properties, and recommendations for configuring the switch. - Chapter 7, "Supported Functionality," on page 137, describes the features that are supported by this T-Server, including T-Library functionality and error messages. - Chapter 8, "Common Configuration Options," on page 153, describes log configuration options common to all Genesys server applications. - Chapter 9, "T-Server Common Configuration Options," on page 175, describes configuration options common to all T-Server types, including options for multi-site configuration. - Chapter 10, "T-Server-Specific Configuration Options," on page 199, describes configuration options specific to this T-Server, including the link-related options-those that address the interface between T-Server and the switch.
+- Chapter 6, "Switch-Specific Configuration," on page 131, describes compatibility and configuration information specific to this T-Server, including instructions for setting the DN properties, and recommendations for configuring the switch. - Chapter 7, "Supported Functionality," on page 147, describes the features that are supported by this T-Server, including T-Library functionality and error messages. - Chapter 8, "Common Configuration Options," on page 175, describes log configuration options that are common to all Genesys server applications. - Chapter 9, "T-Server Common Configuration Options," on page 195, describes configuration options that are common to all T-Server types including options for multi-site configuration. - Chapter 10, "T-Server-Specific Configuration Options," on page 219, describes configuration options that are specific to this T-Server-that is those that address the interface between T-Server and the switch. - Chapter 11, "Supported High-Availability Configurations," on page 235, provides high-availability (HA) configuration notes that are specific to T-Server for Avaya TSAPI.